nittaya1990/anonphisher/README.md

 # Update
 Anonphisher tool will be updated monthly so as to make it much more better and also more templates will be added to the tool for you to use.
-To updatw the tool, run the <b>bash anonphisher.sh </b>and type number 20 from the list of options that appears..Then you can continue the rest yourself...haha
+To update the tool, run the <b>bash anonphisher.sh </b>and type number 20 from the list of options that appears..Then you can continue the rest yourself...haha

 # After you have run the bash install.sh dont run it next time your using it, it will be deleted only run the bash anonphisher.sh ✨✨